Montagu Museum

 The museum was built in 1907 and declared a national monument in 1976.

 The Museum

 The main aim of the Montagu Museum is to research and portray the cultural-historical heritage of Montagu and its people.

-The Museum owns a collection of oil paintings and drawings by the South-African artist Francios Krige who lived and worked in Montagu.
+The Museum owns a collection of oil paintings and drawings by the South-African artist François Krige who lived and worked in Montagu.
 Included in the collection is one of his major works ‘’Begrafnis in die Karoo’’ (Burial in the Karoo) which he bequeathed to the Museum.

 The Museum has its own oval date stamp which is an exact replica of the postmark first used in Montagu in 1858.
 The distinctive design to post offices in the Cape from 1853 onwards, were based on Liverpudlian, and American date stamps.
 All letters and postcards mailed at the Museum are stamped with this unique date stamp.